jvcosta2477/SmartContract_p2pTrade/README.md

   5) Integration with Python and Ganache test environment

-Through a test environment, such as Ganache, should be proof that the trades initially sotared in a Python Dictionary now are registered in a Blockchain (with Events to track trades, such as name of buyer and seller, quantity in kWh, price in EUR, value transfered in EUR, deliverytime (timestamp info, perhaps in string format).
+Through a test environment, such as Ganache, should be proof that the trades initially sotared in a Python Dictionary now are registered in a Blockchain (with Events to track trades, such as name of buyer and seller, quantity in kWh, price in EUR, value transfered in EUR, deliverytime.